 After shopping, something quite cool happened…

 Sonsee Women got in touch.
-They offer a range of hosiery, shapewear and undergarments, with lots of options in plus stage.
+They offer a range of hosiery, shapewear and undergarments, with lots of options in plus stage for belly support and thinning purposes.
 Simply, Sonsee had noted that their shorts had been recommended as an option on social media, so they wondered if I’d like to try out a pair of anti-chafe shorts?
 Of course, I said “yes please” and expressed my gratitude (and thanks to those who mentioned them!).

 I asked for a pair of anti-chafing shorts in the short leg style, in the colour nude: I liked the description of these: No seams, so the fabric is smooth and is made to flatter curves.
 Also appealing was that there were no panels in the design and a promise that the waist band wouldn’t roll down.
 These took a couple of weeks to arrive from ‘Straya, but they did arrive in time for my trip.
 Side note, you can buy Sonsee here in NZ through Isla-Maree (who also stock Undersummers shortlettes).

 If you are like me, and outcome driven, here we go, here’s how I went.